paulcbauer/apis_for_social_scientists_a_review/README.md

 * Highlight or correct errors by raising [issues](https://github.com/paulcbauer/apis_for_social_scientists_a_review/issues) or by creating pull requests
 * Write another review chapter of an API (contact us by [Email](mailto:apireviews@googlegroups.com) beforehand please)
     + To do so please check out examples of the other chapters for the structure, length and code examples.
 (1) We will ask you to [send](mailto:apireviews@googlegroups.com) a .rmd file with the API review of your choice.
 (2) Provide all references in bibtex format (see 'references_overall.bib') and include corresponding bibtex keys in your chapter (e.g., 'Dobbrick2021-iz').
+    + In principle you should be able to compile the website locally after cloning/forking the repo.
 * Add references to (your) published research examples that use the corresponding APIs
     + To do so please check out the examples in the chapters.
 (1) Provide a short sentence indicating how/for what the API was used.
 (2) Provide the reference in bibtex format (see 'references_overall.bib') and the bibtex key you used (e.g., 'Dobbrick2021-iz').